-Many sales people use a cold email as a key tool to try engage with a sales prospect.
-We say “cold” in the same way that we refer to a cold call in that your are sending an email to someone that you do not have an existing relationship or dialogue with.
+Many salespeople use a cold email as a key tool to try to engage with a sales prospect.
+We say “cold” in the same way that we refer to a cold call in that you are sending an email to someone that you do not have an existing relationship or dialogue with.

 Your initial goal is to not get your email insta-deleted.
-This is where a prospect either deletes your email without looking at it or deletes with just a very quick glance (a couple of seconds).
-If you can design your email so that you minimize this insta-delete, you will greatly improve your results.
+This is where a prospect either deletes your email without looking at it or deletes it with just a very quick glance (a couple of seconds).
+If you can design your email so that you minimize this instant delete, you will greatly improve your results.

 2. Don’t design your email to have a one-to-many appearance

-One key principle to adopt to help with minimizing the insta-delete is to avoid having a one-to-many appearance in your cold email.
+One key principle to adopt to help minimize the instant delete is to avoid having a one-to-many appearance in your cold email.
 This refers to whether the prospect thinks you wrote the email just for them or that you wrote the email once and are sending that same email to a number of different people.

 The logic here is that if the email is one-to-many, the recipient can develop a few very quick and very negative assumptions: